amir141592/Samurai-Project/projects/samurai-buttons/README.md

 - Automatically detecting right text color for button based on background color ✅
 - Automatically detecting right hover effect color based on
   color and background color
-- Adding support for i18n (Internationalization)
+- Adding support for i18n (Internationalization) ✅
-- Implementing ARIA support for poeple using AT
+- Implementing ARIA support for people using AT

 ## Developer Words